techsoysauce/techsoysauce.github.io/_posts/2022-03-10-best-development-sites.markdown

 <br><br>

 ## [JSON Formatter](https://jsonformatter.curiousconcept.com)
 This website is amazing for parsing JSON code that you get from API responses.
 I frequently use this to parse the API response from AWS Lambda.
-I then use the parsed response to test the Lambda.
+I then use the parsed response for developing and testing Lambdas.

 <br><br>

 ## [Terraform Tutorials](https://learn.hashicorp.com/collections/terraform/certification-associate-tutorials)
-This site gives walks you through Terraform use cases with actual code.
+This site walks you through Terraform use cases with actual code.
 You can use these tutorials to learn the proper way to use Terraform.
-An added bonus is that you can also grab some of the code presented here to use in your project.
+An added bonus is that you can also grab some of the code presented here to use in your own project.